camwestwood/xapi/recipes/wifi-association.md

 ### Actor
 Common entity identifier:  Actor.A

+#### Entity Example:
-The entity is used across all recipes in the Jisc profile.
+The actor entity describes the individual that is making the association

 <table>
 	<tr>